 At the end of the twentieth century he directs one of his greatest works, Besieged, the story of an African refugee who becomes a cleaner in the house of an English musician in Rome.
 Unlike the grand canvases of The Conformist and Novecento, Besieged is largely a two-hander between Thandie Newton and David Thewlis, and the majority of the action occurs in the apartment the woman cleans.
 Besieged, alive with the power of the cinematic gaze, a chamber piece that rhapsodises in a voice as powerful as the symphonies that are the earlier films, returns Bertolucci to the primacy of cinema and returns him to history.
 He is still probing, still asking questions.
 Besieged is an elegy about the central questions of our time: what are now our borders?
 How is communication possible between what the Italian radical philosopher, Giorgio Agamben, has termed the "homo sacer", the accursed human outside the borders and the law, and those of us within the globalised digital world of consumer possibility?

 I have said that Novecento is my favourite film.
 I have said it is also a dream of utopia, an historic epic that has as its finale a reimagining of the end of World War II, one in where the communist peasants are victorious and the landowners are divested of their wealth and privilege.
 And because of this, it has often been said of the film that it fails as history.
 But remember, Novecento is an epic vision of a possible future.
 We need to come to it, as we need to come to all of Bertolucci's work, acknowledging that we are thinking, active, ethical beings, that we come to cinema with ideas and dreams we seek to explore and to think through and to challenge.
-In his most recent film, The Dreamers, a trio of young students in Paris spend that revolutionary spring in an apartment, drawn together by desire for each other - of course - and by their shared passion for books, politics and above all, for film.
+In The Dreamers, a trio of young students in Paris spend that revolutionary spring in an apartment, drawn together by desire for each other – of course – and by their shared passion for books, politics and above all, for film.
 We come to understand that their views and their ideals have been shaped by cinema: to the world outside, to the way they understand their own sexuality and their own desire.
 Film is everything to them.
 The final frightening moment of the film is a freeze-frame.
 Our dreamers are caught by the camera as if it has snapped them within the moment between creation or violence, exhilaration or futility, imagination or destruction, the moment of "the state of emergency", the moment that Walter Benjamin reminds us can be real or fictitious; one containing the possibility of revolution, the other the regression of reaction.
 That final freeze-frame is literally film stopping.
 It is a reminder, one that I believe is essential to understanding all of Bertolucci's work, not to confuse the dream with the real; not to confuse the reality of history with the question of history.